TimJuni/raspistillWeb/README.md

 1. Make sure that your raspbian and you camera is working.
 Try to make a photo with raspistill to verify that your camera is working.

 2. Install python2.7-dev (if not already on your system), virtualenv and setuptools:
-  * `sudo apt-get install python2.7-dev python-virtualenv python-setuptools`
+  * `sudo apt-get install python2.7-dev python-virtualenv python-setuptools exif`

 3. Create a virtual environment for python (sudo not required and not recommended):
   * `mkdir ~/Development` (Or another directory)